eruption-project/eruption/eruption-netfx/README.md

 Usage: eruption-netfx [OPTIONS] [MODEL] [HOSTNAME] [PORT] <COMMAND>

 Commands:
   ping       Ping the server
-  command      Send Network FX raw protocol commands to the server image        Load an image file and display it on the connected devices animation    Load image files from a directory and display each one on the connected devices ambient      Make the LEDs of connected devices reflect what is shown on the screen completions  Generate shell completions help         Print this message or the help of the given subcommand(s)
+  command    Send Network FX raw protocol commands to the server image      Load an image file and display it on the connected devices animation  Load image files from a directory and display each one on the connected devices ambient    Make the LEDs of connected devices reflect what is shown on the screen help       Print this message or the help of the given subcommand(s)

 Arguments:
   [MODEL]     The keyboard model, e.g. "ROCCAT Vulcan Pro TKL" or "1e7d:311a"